MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 5. Start the master using:
    `buildbot start /srv/buildbot/master`
    Stop, restart and reconfig are the other most relevant commands.
-6. For service persistence and convenience, consider using the Systemd service file *util/buildbot-master.service*.
+6. For service persistence and convenience, consider using the systemd service file *util/buildbot-master.service*.
+7. For https support and better HTTP performance overall, consider setting up nginx as a reverse proxy, see *util/nginx.conf*.

 ## Master configuration